randix/KioskContacts/README.md

 *Kiosk Contacts* has a built-in editor for its files.
 This is hidden from the normal user.
 There are two controls to hide this:

-1) Tap on the logo/icon **four times** to enter the pop-up editor view.
+1) Tap on the logo/icon image **four times** to enter the pop-up editor view.
 2) You must enter the pin (recommended 4 or 5 digits), which is in the *settings.txt* file, to be allowed to edit.

-You will then enter an editor view where you can select which file to edit, edit the file, and cancel or save the file.
+You will then see an editor view where you can select which file to edit, edit the file, and cancel or save the file.

-You can also copy the files to a computer, edit them there, and then copy back, with the assistance of the Files App and, for example, Mail.
-Mail the files to yourself on your computer, edit them as desired, then mail them back to the iOS device, and save them from Mail back to the *Kiosk Contacts* folder.
+You may also copy the files to a computer, edit them there, and then copy back, with the assistance of the *Files* app and, for example, *Mail*.
+Mail the files to yourself on your computer, edit them as desired, then mail them back to the iOS device, and save them from *Mail* back to the *Kiosk Contacts* folder.

 #### Kiosk Mode

-iOS supports a kiosk mode, allowing access to a single application.
+iOS supports a kiosk mode, allowing access only to a single application.
 You may use this to lock access to only *Kiosk Contacts*.

 On iOS 15, this is activated under: